Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals: From topologically mandated to symmetry protected: context and strategy

-Complementary to the solid state physics community, mostly focused on the electronic degrees of freedom of condensed matter systems, there is a large community focused on systems of weakly-interacting, for the most part part, bosons: quantum optics and descendants like cavity QED, opto-mechanics, opto-magnonics, and some systems of cold atoms.
+Complementary to the solid state physics community, mostly focused on the electronic degrees of freedom of condensed matter systems, there is a large community focused on systems of weakly-interacting, for the most part part, bosons: quantum optics and descendants like cavity QED, optomechanics, cavity magnonics, and some systems of cold atoms.
 The foundation of their theories are the free boson Hamiltonians, albeit quickly updated in one way or another to accommodate dissipation and/or incoherent quantum processes.
 But one question remains open;~\textit{is there a topological theory of free boson Hamiltonians comparable in analytic and predictive power to the fermionic tenfold way?} If the answer is affirmative, what are its experimental and technological implications?
 There is at present no universally favoured answer to these questions.
 There are instead several different proposals, all of them valid, interesting, with distinct technological implications, and more or less tested experimentally.
 This suggests that either the class of free boson Hamiltonians is not structured enough to support an edifice as neat, comprehensive, and canonical as the fermionic tenfold way, or that we have not yet uncovered the right bosonic foundation for it.
 There are many confounders and defeaters, all hinting at some important missing piece of this puzzle.

-1) \textit{Quantum statistics}: (defeater) due to the quantum statistical difference between fermions and bosons, breaking boson number symmetry is a necessary condition for a true many-body gap at zero temperature in free boson systems.
-Put differently, one can export the Hamiltonian of a fermionic topological insulator to bosons by replacing fermionic operators with bosonic operators.
-Moreover, the resulting free boson Hamiltonian will displays topologically-mandated bosonic boundary modes.
-What one cannot export is the Fermi sea and its peculiar symmetries, and so this approach misses two physical features of the tenfold way: 1) it is a classification of gapped phases of matter, 2) and the tight link between topological transitions and quantum phase transitions.
+1) \textit{Quantum statistics (defeater).} Due to the quantum statistical difference between fermions and bosons, breaking boson number symmetry is a necessary condition for a true many-body gap at zero temperature in free boson systems.
+Put differently, one can export the Hamiltonian of a fermionic topological insulator to bosons by replacing fermionic operators with bosonic operators, and the resulting free boson Hamiltonian will display topologically-mandated bosonic boundary modes.
+What one cannot export is the Fermi sea and its peculiar symmetries, and so this approach misses two physical features of the tenfold way: 1) it is a classification of gapped phases of matter, 2) there is a tight link between topological transitions and quantum phase transitions.